rolodato/dotenv-safe/README.markdown

 ```

 Since the provided `.env` file does not contain all the variables defined in
-`.env.sample`, an exception is thrown:
+`.env.example`, an exception is thrown:

 ```
 Error: Missing environment variables: TOKEN, KEY